shirshak55/Google-Gift-Card-Is-Scam/README.md

 - I will never purchase any gift card and please you also don't purchase it.
 - Google treats people like they are scamming in name of security.
 Honestly who don't loves free money.
 - Google Support is shit.
 They only follow rules which apply to california US.
-- I will never use google service like gmail, google etc.
+- I will never use google service like gmail, google etc with small exception like youtube with adsblock.
 - Google Play card is modern way to scam people.

 What I lost?
 - gift card
 - time: 6 * 20 minutes of phone call
+- emails (see emails.png its already like i have sent them 93+ emails)

 What google gained?
 - 8 Dollar
 - This post about how their system and support works.

 I have uploaded payment and address_proof just to show I did really purchased the gift card